laurelmclean/series-of-unfortunate-api-calls/README.md

 - Retrieve quotes from the Series of Unfortunate Events books
 - Authenticated users can perform CRUD operations (Create, Read, Update, and Destroy) on characters and their quotes
 - Comprehensive API documentation
-- Developed using a Test Driven Development Approach
+- Developed using a Test Driven Development Approach (tests in place for quote, character, and user routes)

 ## API Documentation